Docs

 • acton test --debug is a poor fit for broad suite runs.
 In practice, narrow to one test with --filter.

 • acton script --debug debugs the local script execution path.
-It does not give you source-level stepping inside a real on-chain wallet broadcast after the script hands control to the network.
+It does not provide source-level stepping inside a real on-chain wallet broadcast after the script hands control to the network.

 • acton retrace --debug is stricter than live debugging: it requires --contract, a local .tolk contract, compiler-produced source maps and debug marks, and matching local/on-chain code hash.

-When you do not need a live debugger but still want precise source locations and the call path that led there, use full backtraces.
+When a live debugger is unnecessary but precise source locations and the call path that led there are needed, use full backtraces.

 acton test --backtrace full